nasa/cape/doc/pyover/examples/bullet/index.rst

         set Ovr(nitnwt) 0
         set Ovr(walldist) 2

-Of course, these can be altered later by :mod:`pyOver` using the :mod:`pyOver.overNamelist` interface.
+Of course, these can be altered later by :mod:`cape.pyover` using the :mod:`pyOver.overNamelist` interface.
 Finally, the *mixsurcomp* variable can be used to group surface families into larger components, which affects the file ``mixsur.i`` that is built by ``BuildMixsuri``.